Hitata/survey-app/README.md

 3. Run `rails new survey-app --api` to initialize API.
 (10min)
 4. Setup backend and db with docker-composer (10min)
 5. Write some API endpoints (10min)
+6. Add some migration for survey & API test code for GET survery api (40min)